Getting Started

 Optional postprocessing

-It may be the case that observation_map is insufficient as you need to more information, such as information from the ekp object to compute G_ensemble.
+It may be the case that observation_map is insufficient as you need more information, such as information from the ekp object to compute G_ensemble.
 Further postprocessing of the G_ensemble object can be done by implementing the postprocess_g_ensemble as shown below.

 return g_ensemble